 Insert the sample holder with the heart in one of the clearing chambers [1] and close it properly to avoid leaks of the clearing solution [2].
 Switch on the water bath where the clearing solution container is placed [3] and the peristaltic pump to start the recirculation of the clearing solution [4].

-Talent inserting the in the clearing chamber.
+Talent inserting the sample holder in the clearing chamber.

 Talent closing the clearing chamber.